-Restoration Overlay Identifier Approximate Area (ha) Rationale and Goal(s) for Restoration Management Actions for Restoration Priority for Implementation Measure(s) of Success Lead Agency Potential Funding Estimated Cost RO12 4.18 This Overlay area which is located on a cultural meadow that is currently succeeding back into a forest community.
+Restoration Overlay Identifier Status Approximate Area (ha) Rationale and Goal(s) for Restoration Management Actions for Restoration Priority for Implementation Measure(s) of Success Lead Agency Potential Funding Estimated Cost RO12 Proposed 4.18 This Overlay area which is located on a cultural meadow that is currently succeeding back into a forest community.
 Previous restoration efforts (i.e. plantings) have helped to accelerate the succession process.
 The intent of restoration efforts for this area would be to fill in the gaps of 20 m or greater between forest communities north, south and east of the cultural meadow to increase the amount of interior woodland within the MVHF ESA (south).
 Planting of native deciduous tree and shrub species similar to the adjacent lowland deciduous forest.
 Care to not impact the planted Cucumber Magnolia identified is required.
-On-going monitoring/control of the restoration area for invasive vegetation using an Early Detection and Rapid Response system (see Section 5.2.2.2).
+On-going monitoring/control of the restoration area for invasive vegetation using an Early Detection and Rapid Response system (see Section 4.2.2.2).
 This Overlay includes several portions of Utility Overlay that should be taken into consideration when determining locations for restoration planting.
 The 4 m wide right-of-way would not impact woodland continuity.
 Low The cultural meadow is filled in and succeeds into forest to form a contiguous woodland community.
 Persistence of the planted Cucumber Magnolia species.
-ESA Mg Team Capital / Operating Budget Low RO13 0.85 Overlay has large patches of Norway Maple (Acer platanoides) and English Ivy (Hedera helix), two non-native invasive species that tend to out-compete native flora and can develop monoculture communities.
+ESA Mg Cte ESA Mg Team Capital / Operating Budget Low RO13 In progress 0.85 Overlay has large patches of Norway Maple (Acer platanoides) and English Ivy (Hedera helix), two nonnative invasive species that tend to out-compete native flora and can develop monoculture communities.
 The intent for restoration in this area is to control and/or eradicate the invasive vegetation and restore the area to deciduous forest.
-Continue implementation of current invasive species management plan.
-As this includes control of tree species, there may need to be a multi-year stepped approach to the removal of Norway Maple as to not impact the forest canopy.
-This could include initial thinning of younger saplings and a few larger maples supplemented with planting of native species.
-Removal of remaining maples would occur over several years while native species establish and fill-in the gaps created from the initial removals.
+Continue implementation of current invasive species management plan. o As this includes control of tree species, there may need to be a multi-year stepped approach to the removal of Norway Maple as to not impact the forest canopy.
+This could include initial thinning of younger saplings and a few larger maples supplemented with planting of native species and girdling of larger trees to create wildlife habitat trees.
+Removal of remaining maples would occur over several years and could while native species establish and fill-in the gaps created from the initial removals.
 (ONGOING) Continued planting of native deciduous tree and shrub species similar to the adjacent lowland deciduous forest.
 (ONGOING).
-On-going monitoring/control of the restoration area for invasive vegetation using an Early Detection and Rapid Response system (see Section 5.2.2.2).
-(ONGOING) Low Norway Maple and English Ivy are either eradicated from this area or reduced to a state where on-going monitoring and control can keep the invasive flora in-check.
-ESA Mg Team Capital / Operating Budget Low
+On-going monitoring/control of the restoration area for invasive vegetation using an Early Detection and Rapid Response system (see Section 4.2.2.2).
+(ONGOING) Norway Maple and English Ivy are either eradicated from this area or reduced to a state where on-going monitoring and control can keep the invasive flora in-check.
+Increased abundance of native flora, in particular trees/shrubs from baseline levels.
+ESA Mg Cte ESA Mg Team Capital / Operating Budget Low